sumedh-github/calculator_server/README.txt

 *Before executing the code you need to make neceessary changes in the source code.
 *Some changes depend on the operation system you are using.

-admin login creds : Username - admin or Admin
+default admin login creds : Username - admin or Admin
                     Password - admin123

 [Windows]